crystal-lang/crystal/UPGRADING.md

 Still, even bug fixes introduce changes that may break existing code in some edge cases.
 We're only listing the most relevant changes here that could have a relevant impact.

-The [changelog](./CHANGELOG.md) contains more information about all changes in a specific release.
+The [changelogs](./doc/changelogs/README.md) contain more information about all changes in a specific release.

 ## Crystal 1.13